Warms beverages to preferred temperature

 Design: Modern minimalist

-The Ember Mug comes with a sleek matching charging coaster and is made of durable stainless steel with FDA food-grade ceramic-reinforced coating.
+The Ember Mug comes with a sleek matching charging coaster and is made of durable stainless steel with a ceramic-reinforced coating.
 I found that this coating closely resembled the feel of a ceramic mug and therefore didn’t affect the flavor of beverages like stainless steel can, which was a major plus in my opinion.

 I tested the smaller of the Ember Mugs.
 Weighing 14.5 ounces and measuring 4.2 inches tall x 3.3 inches wide (not including the handle), the 10-ounce Ember Mug is similar in weight and size to a basic ceramic mug, and it charges on its 4.4-inch matching coaster.
 (The 14-ounce Ember Mug measures 4.6 inches tall and 3.46 inches wide, again with a 4.4-inch coaster.)